quantumlib/qsim/docs/tutorials/multinode/README.md

-# To run a multinode quantum simulation
+# Run a multinode quantum simulation
-s
 ## Objectives

 * Use Terraform to deploy a HTCondor cluster